lindsay-jin/c0124-code-solutions/typescript-methods/typescript-methods-quiz-notes.md

   split() method will split a string into an array of substrings based on a specified delimiter.

 - Do string methods change the original string?
-How would you check if you weren't sure? sometimes.
-The original string remains unchanged when split() method is used on a string, but in other times such as pop() will change the original string. you can console.log() the original string to check
+How would you check if you weren't sure? no. The original string remains unchanged. you can console.log() the original string to check

 - Roughly how many string methods are there according to the MDN Web docs?